-If you are the owner or tenant of a commercial building, chances are, you are often looking to maximise your tax returns and increase your cash flow.
-As leaders in the depreciation evaluation industry, here at Property Returns, we consider ourselves to be somewhat of an expert authority on the topic of commercial depreciation.
+If you are the owner or tenant of a commercial building, chances are, you are often looking to maximise your tax deductions and increase your cash flow.
+As leaders in the depreciation evaluation industry, here at Property Returns, we consider ourselves to be somewhat of an expert authority on the topic of depreciation of commercial properties.

 What Is Commercial Depreciation?

-When discussing the depreciation of a commercial building, we are talking about the loss in value a property experiences over time due to wear and tear.
-For many businesses and commercial buildings owners, a thorough understanding of how to use commercial depreciation years is key when looking to maximise your tax returns and leverage business operations to your advantage.
+When discussing commercial property depreciation deductions, we are talking about the loss in value a commercial property experiences over time due to wear and tear.
+For many businesses and commercial property owners, a thorough understanding of how to use commercial depreciation years is key when looking to maximise your tax returns and leverage business operations to your advantage.

-Now I know what you’re thinking; why is my building losing value?
+Now I know what you’re thinking; why is my investment property losing value?
 Don’t most buildings appreciate in value?
 Most often, an increase to a property’s value results from a rise in land value.
-When calculating the depreciation of a commercial property, we are looking solely at the property assets or building itself.
+When calculating the potential claim from depreciation deductions of a commercial property, we are looking solely at the property assets or building itself.
 From the perspective of the Australian Tax Office (ATO), as the commercial building ages and its assets experience wear and tear, they lose a percentage of their value.
 This loss in value can be calculated to determine the depreciation rate for commercial buildings and claimed as a tax deduction using a tax depreciation schedule.

-All buildings will depreciate from their date of completion, and the depreciation is calculated by the building’s effective life.
+All commercial properties will depreciate from their date of completion, and the depreciation is calculated by the building’s effective life.

 Calculating and managing your commercial building’s depreciable value is something that should be considered over the whole lifetime of the building.
 In a perfect world, you would have already started tracking your assets and expenses to develop a tax depreciation schedule right from the start.

 However, we know this is not always the case.
-Whether you have just bought a property, renovated, signed a new lease or are looking to finally get your act together, the services of a qualified quantity surveyor and tax depreciation schedule will save you a significant amount of money in deductible expenses.
-The savings over many commercial depreciation years can be utilised to invest and grow your business or provide extra money for other essential expenses.
+Whether you have just bought a commercial property, renovated, signed a new lease or are looking to finally get your act together, the services of leading quantity surveyors in Brisbane and a tax depreciation schedule will save you a significant amount of money in deductible expenses.
+The savings over many commercial property depreciation years can be utilised to invest and grow your business or provide extra money for other essential expenses.

 What Is a Commercial Building Depreciation Schedule?

 Whether you are a commercial building owner or tenant, you can utilise a commercial building depreciation schedule to your advantage.
-A qualified quantity surveyor and tax professional will conduct an audit of your property, identify various assets, and evaluate them to calculate the depreciable value.
-The schedule will cover the depreciation of a commercial building over the lifetime of ownership and can be used to reduce taxable income.
+A qualified quantity surveyor and tax professional will conduct an audit of your commercial property, identify various assets, and evaluate them to calculate the depreciable value before creating a depreciation schedule.
+The commercial depreciation schedule will cover the depreciation of a commercial building over the lifetime of ownership and can be used to reduce taxable income.

 How do you Calculate the Depreciation Rate for Commercial Building?

-When looking at the depreciation of a commercial building, there are two categories: capital works and plant and equipment deductions.
+When looking at the potential claim from depreciation deductions of a commercial investment property, there are two categories: capital works and plant and equipment deductions.

 Capital works, also referred to the ATO as division 43, refer to works used to produce income, such as building and structural improvements.
 These works can also be written off over a longer period of time than other assets.
 Capital works include: